The Electric Vehicle Rebate In California And Other Incentives

 EVs Are Affordable With Or Without Incentives

 Incentives certainly help, but many EVs already cost less than equivalent gas cars over their lifetimes due to cheaper fuel and less maintenance.
 Per mile, electricity is already ¼ to ½ the cost of gasoline.
+California has some of the cheapest EV lease deals in the country.

 You can charge EVs at home overnight and even find free EV charging stations near you.
 And just think about how great it will be to never have to go to a gas station again.